-In the present study, researchers led by Sharon Nai, Senior Scientist at the Singapore Institute of Manufacturing and Technology (SIMTech), A*STAR, fabricated Ti + Mg composite implant parts using 3D printing and characterized their strength, resistance to corrosion as well as toxicity to cells.
+In the present study, researchers led by Sharon Nai, a Senior Scientist at A*STAR's Singapore Institute of Manufacturing and Technology (SIMTech), fabricated Ti + Mg composite implant parts using 3D printing and characterized their strength, resistance to corrosion as well as toxicity to cells.
 The biocompatibility studies were done in collaboration with researchers at the National University of Singapore.

 “3D printing enables fast, accurate and cost-effective fabrication of porous biomedical implants with improved fit and load distribution specific to patients’ requirements,” said Ganesh Kumar Meenashisundaram, a Scientist at SIMTech and the lead author of the study.

-The team 3D printed porous Ti parts in two different shapes: the first was a cylinder; the other was a cylinder with a cup structure attached to one end.
-“Post 3D printing, the Ti parts were cured at 150oC for two hours and were thermally debinded and sintered at 1200oC under argon gas atmosphere,” Meenashisundaram explained.
+The team 3D-printed porous Ti parts in two different shapes: the first was a cylinder, and the other was a cylinder with a cup structure attached to one end.
+“Post 3D printing, the Ti parts were cured at 150 oC for two hours and thermally debinded and sintered at 1200 oC under argon gas atmosphere,” Meenashisundaram explained.

 Microscopy revealed that the porous Ti material contained well-interconnected pores.
 The team then successfully infiltrated these pores with molten Mg to create Ti + Mg composites.

 “Moving forward, we will perform in vivo tests to confirm the suitability of Ti + Mg composites as a potential implant material.
-We also plan to optimize the 3D printing parameters and investigate the use of biomedical grade titanium alloys,” said Meenashisundaram, adding that the findings from this study lay the foundation for the design of orthopedic implants with improved implant success rates.
+We also plan to optimize the 3D printing parameters and investigate the use of biomedical-grade titanium alloys,” said Meenashisundaram, adding that the findings from this study may pave the way for the design of orthopedic implants with improved implant success rates.

 The A*STAR-affiliated researchers contributing to this research are from the Singapore Institute of Manufacturing and Technology (SIMTech).